-Union County College provides access, equal opportunity and reasonable accommodations in its services, programs, activities, education, and employment for individuals with disabilities.
+UCNJ Union College of Union County, NJ provides access, equal opportunity and reasonable accommodations in its services, programs, activities, education, and employment for individuals with disabilities.
 To request a disability accommodation, contact one of the employees, above, as appropriate.

 Complaint